SeisComP/main/apps/processing/scmag/descriptions/scmag.rst

 ---------------

 :term:`Md <magnitude, duration (Md)>`
-   Duration magnitude as described in `HYPOINVERSE`_ .
+   Duration magnitude as described in HYPOINVERSE (:cite:t:`klein-2002`).

 :term:`Mjma <magnitude, JMA (M_JMA)>`
    Mjma is computed on displacement data using body waves of period < 30s.

 :term:`ML <magnitude, local (ML)>`
-   Local magnitude calculated on the vertical component using a correction term to fit with the standard ML.
+   Local (Richter) magnitude calculated on the horizontal components using a correction term to fit with the standard ML (:cite:t:`richter-1935`).

+:term:`MLc <magnitude, local custom (MLc)>`
+   Local custom magnitude calculated on the horizontal components according to Hessian Earthquake Service and :cite:t:`stange-2006`

 :term:`MLh <magnitude, local horizontal (MLh)>`
-   Local magnitude calculated on the horizontal components to SED specifications.
+   Local magnitude calculated on the horizontal components according to SED specifications.

 :term:`MLv <magnitude, local vertical (MLv)>`
    Local magnitude calculated on the vertical component using a correction term